Do Go On - 360 - Alan Turing & The Enigma

 All right.

-From Ash in Great Britain, it's Wheat Wheatington.
+From Ash in Great Britain, it's Wheat-Wee-Tington.

-But when I see him, I think cash.
+Wheatington, he's from Ash, but when I see him, I think cash.

 This guy's loaded.

-Yes.
-He's got money, money, money.
+Yes, he's got money, money, money.

 He's money.